code-distortion/realnum/README.md

 php artisan vendor:publish --provider="CodeDistortion\RealNum\Laravel\ServiceProvider" --tag="config"
 ```

 ## Testing

 ``` bash
 composer test
 ```

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ### SemVer

 This library uses [SemVer 2.0.0](https://semver.org/) versioning.
 This means that changes to `X` indicate a breaking change: `0.0.X`, `0.X.y`, `X.y.z`.
 When this library changes to version 1.0.0, 2.0.0 and so forth it doesn't indicate that it's necessarily a notable release, it simply indicates that the changes were breaking.

 ## Treeware

-You're free to use this package, but if it makes it to your production environment please plant or buy a tree for the world.

-It's now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
-If you support this package and contribute to the Treeware forest you'll be creating employment for local families and restoring wildlife habitats.
+This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/code-distortion/realnum) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

-You can buy trees here [offset.earth/treeware](https://offset.earth/treeware?gift-trees)

-Read more about Treeware at [treeware.earth](http://treeware.earth)

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-### Code of conduct
+### Code of Conduct

 Please see [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) for details.

 ### Security

 If you discover any security related issues, please email tim@code-distortion.net instead of using the issue tracker.

 ## Credits

 - [Tim Chandler](https://github.com/code-distortion)

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-## PHP Package Boilerplate

-This package was generated using the [PHP Package Boilerplate](https://laravelpackageboilerplate.com).